The Power of Pinterest Marketing

 Who’s on Pinterest?

-There are 250 million monthly active users of Pinterest, whereas 70 million monthly users are from the US.
+There are 335+ million monthly active users of Pinterest, whereas more than 70 million monthly users are from the US.
 Studies show that people use Pinterest for different reasons: looking for style inspiration, finding recipes, parenting hacks, seeking out ideas about new products to buy.
 They create wish lists or pin-up boards of things they want to purchase.

 According to Newsroom, only Facebook outranks Pinterest in terms of influencing U.S. social media users’ purchasing decisions.
 Almost a quarter of Pinterest users (called “Pinners”) will purchase an item after seeing it on the site.
 Pinners are excited to see posts from brands in their feeds, which inspires businesses to use it for marketing purposes.